Download

 Yet, beneath this layer of symbolic and natural reality other realities emerge – different ways of inhabiting and transforming this territory by various stakeholders at different times, turning it into multiple ambient worlds (milieux).
 These complex layers of realities raise questions about their potential interactions and the risks of disruption.
 In other words, how can the different stakeholders living on the island continue to coexist in a sustainable way?

-By stakeholders, I refer to locals and their activities (tourism, industry, forestry, etc.), tourists, non-human animals, plants, all other forms of living entities, kami and other beings of the supernatural world, as well as symbols.
+By stakeholders, the presenter refers to locals and their activities (tourism, industry, forestry, etc.), tourists, non-human animals, plants, all other forms of living entities, kami and other beings of the supernatural world, as well as symbols.
 These diverse entities or signs share a common territory and must establish stable relationships to form a cohesive collective, which could be described as an eco-semiosphere.
-My research aims to better understand these relationships, identify the conditions for their stability, and prevent potential disruptions.
+This research aims to better understand these relationships, identify the conditions for their stability, and prevent potential disruptions.

 Mathieu Gaulène is an Associate Professor (tenure-track) in Sustainability Science at the Chronic and Emerging Risks Laboratory at the University of Nîmes, France.
 He holds a PhD in Anthropology and Semiotics, and spent several years researching the Fukushima Daiichi nuclear disaster, addressing political aspects as well as analyzing the narratives of the stakeholders involved in this disaster.
 He is also conducting ongoing research on the memorialization process of 3.11 disaster in Fukushima and Rikuzentakata, a project initiated during a JSPS Postdoctoral fellowship at Tōhoku University.
 Additionally, he is beginning a new research focus on Yakushima.